AA8020/Software-Testing-Portfolio/README.md

 ---

 ## 👤 About Me
-I am an aspiring software tester and **ISTQB® Certified Tester Foundation Level v4 (CTFL)** holder with a strong foundation in software testing principles and a passion for continuous learning.
-My skills include manual testing, basic automation, API validation, and an understanding of CI/CD concepts.
-I am committed to delivering reliable results, collaborating effectively with teams, and applying my knowledge in real-world projects.
-This portfolio demonstrates my attention to detail, problem-solving mindset, and readiness to grow into a professional software testing role.
+I am an **ISTQB® CTFL v4 certified software tester** with a strong foundation in testing principles and a passion for continuous learning.
+My experience includes **manual testing, basic automation, API validation**, and familiarity with **CI/CD concepts**.
+I focus on delivering reliable results, collaborating effectively, and applying my skills to real-world projects.
+This portfolio highlights my **attention to detail, problem-solving mindset**, and readiness to grow as a professional tester.

 ---